Transgenerational epigenetic inheritance: Decay

 Whereas the mutation rate in a given 100-base gene may be 10−7 per generation, epigenes may "mutate" several times per generation or may be fixed for many generations.
 This raises the question: do changes in epigene frequencies constitute evolution?
 Rapidly decaying epigenetic effects on phenotypes (i.e. lasting less than three generations) may explain some of the residual variation in phenotypes after genotype and environment are accounted for.
 However, distinguishing these short-term effects from the effects of the maternal environment on early ontogeny remains a challenge.

-Contribution to phenotypes
+Examples of TEI

 The relative importance of genetic and epigenetic inheritance is subject to debate.
 Though hundreds of examples of epigenetic modification of phenotypes have been published, few studies have been conducted outside of the laboratory setting.
-Therefore, the interactions of genes and epigenes with the environment cannot be inferred despite the central role of environment in natural selection.
-Experimental methodologies for manipulating epigenetic mechanisms are nascent (e.g.) and will need rigorous demonstration before studies explicitly testing the relative contributions of genotype, environment, and epigenotype are feasible.
+Therefore, the interactions of genes with the environment cannot be inferred despite the central role of environment in natural selection.
+Multiple epigenetic factors can influence the state of genes and alter the epigenetic state.
+Due to the multivariate nature of environmental factors, it is difficult for researchers to pinpoint the exact cause of epigenetic changes outside of a laboratory setting.